 Breast cancer .
 Breast cancer is the most commonly diagnosed cancer in women.
 It is also the second leading cause of cancer deaths among women.
 Mammograms can help find breast cancer early.
 This screening is just one part of preventive care women can get without having to pay a copay or coinsurance or meet an annual deductible.

 Check with your insurance company to find out your coverage.
 Some plans only cover mammograms every two years, and others pay for them every year.
 Under some plans, you have to be 40 or older to receive a free mammogram.
 The American Cancer Society recommends that you wait until age 45 to have a mammogram.
 If you are high-risk, you might be able to receive a mammogram earlier

 Insurance plans that existed before March 2010 and were not substantially modified are called “grandfathered health plans” and might not offer free preventive care.
-Always check your coverage before scheduling a screening test.
+In addition, short-term healthinsurance plans -- those that provide benefits forless than one year -- often do not include all of the essential health benefits, such as free preventive care.
+Always check your coverage beforescheduling a screening test.

 The Affordable Care Act requires that most private health plans provide Pap tests and cervical cancer screening every 3-5 years without asking women to pay a copay or coinsurance.
 Women older than 30 may have HPV testing every 3 years, regardless of Pap smear results.

 Colon cancer.
 Nine out of 10 people survive long-term if their colon cancer is caught early.
 However, just 40% of colorectal cancers are found at that early stage.
 If the cancer spreads to nearby organs or lymph nodes, the 5-year survival rate goes down to 70%.
 If it spreads to distant organs, your survival rate drops to 12%.